AtmoFX/bigint/README.md

 - GMP (The GNU Multiple Precision Arithmetic Library) is by far the most well-known, and not only for integers.
 With more than 30 years since its first release, it has become the reference to achieve the best possible performance.<br/>
-It is also a very complex piece of work, hard to include in projects (especially under Windows) and definitely not the easiest way to get an introduction to the underlying mathematics and algorithms.
+It is also a very complex piece of work written in C and Assembler, hard to include in modern C++ projects (especially under Windows) and definitely not the easiest way to get an introduction to the underlying mathematics and algorithms.
-- Other libraries have a different offer: much more simple but for most of them, painfully slow.
+- Other libraries have a different offer: much more simple but for most of them, painfully slow (there are of course fast libraries too).<br/>
+Among the flaws of these "slow" libraries, we find:
+   - Poorly written loops / memory management: some functions require only a few minutes of work to run in a fraction of the time.
+   - Lack for the more complex but also more efficient algorithms, including libraries that claim they have implemented these optimizations.

-**This project is an attempt at providing a better compromise**: simplicity is the main goal but not at the cost of seeing programs run until the death of the Sun.<br/>
+**This project is an attempt at providing a better compromise**:<br/>
+ - Simplicity is the main goal but not at the cost of seeing programs run until the death of the Sun.
+This is very much a work in progress and a lot is yet to be implemented; based on the history of GMP, it may never end.
-While we are at it, we aim at providing a more comprehensive documentation for the less sophisticated readers.
+ - While we are at it, we aim at providing a more comprehensive documentation for the less sophisticated readers.
+We hope to make it a good introduction for before who have not dived into research papers yet.

 ## ToC